getreu/tp-note/docs/source/tpnote--manpage.md

 :   Prepend a YAML header in case the text file does not have one.
     The default template, deduces the '`title:`' and '`subtitle:`' header field from the filename.
-It's sort-tag and file extension is kept.
+It's sort-tag and file extension remain untouched.
 In case the filename is lacking a _sort-tag_, the file creation date in numerical format is prepended.
     As this option is activated by default, it has no effect unless you set '`[arg_default] add_header = false`' in the configuration